 - Cook them with a bay leaf, fennel seeds or Kombu (a seaweed)

-- If you are eating canned beans, make sure you rinse them and add
+- If you are eating canned beans, make sure you rinse them first

 If there is persistent abdominal discomfort, pain, constipation, bloating, etc., you should see a doctor.